alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

 (see the `make` task in the example above). `{{ output_directory }}` is replaced in each experiment with different paths from `storage_type` (non-Gramine applications always have a simple storage).

+Every run takes also an option `env` field which will be used to populate the process environment.

 If `deep_trace = true`, the application is executed one more time collecting extra tracing metrics.
 .. index:: eBPF